-This Korean style steak takes its robust flavors from a quick and easy marinade that works its charms in just 15 minutes.
-It’s the perfect thing when you want to impart a lot of oomph to your dinner in a hurry.
+This Korean style steak takes its robust flavor from a quick and easy marinade that works its charms in an impossible-to-believe 15 minutes.
+It’s the perfect thing when you want to impart a lot of oomph to something in a hurry.
 Which sorta describes each weeknight or last-moment decision to entertain, yes?
-While the steak marinates, you have just long enough to heat the grill and scrub down the gunk on the grill rack that you forgot to tend to after last weekend’s barbecue.
-As for what to serve on the side, anything which echoes the marinade works spectacularly well.
+While the steak marinates, you have just long enough to heat the grill and scrub down the gunk on the grill rack that you forgot to tend to after your last barbecue.
 We prefer to pile slices of this steak atop a tangle of rice noodles, shaved carrots and cucumber, thinly sliced radish, and toasted peanuts and drizzle with a soy sauce- or ginger-based vinaigrette.
 Or simply serve it alongside vegetables stir-fried with the same marinade (double the marinade in this recipe but before adding the steak reserve half for the vegetables).–David Leite

-- 2 tablespoons (30 ml) mild oil, plus more for the grill rack
+- 2 tablespoons mild oil, plus more for the grill rack

 - 3 cloves garlic, grated or minced